maoberlehner/markus-oberlehner-net/content/blog/working-with-functional-vue-components.md

 </template>
 ```

 In the above example, none of the attributes would work on the template-based functional `UiHeadline` component.
-There would be no `id` or `class` and also the `@click` event handler would not be fired.
+There would be no `id` or `class`, and also the `@click` event handler would not be fired.

 The biggest problem with that, in my opinion, is that **this is not transparent in any way.** Imagine that the person who created the `UiHeadline` component is not the same person who is responsible for the `ArticleTeaser` component - developers who only use the `UiHeadline` component might have no idea why these attributes don't work, at least not until they take a closer look at the source code.